sgoparapu/thoughtworksdemo/README.md

 Test by putting the DNS of the Load balancer in the browser ideally you should see a webpage being displayed

+Updated repo with a screen shot ideally when you launch the setup you should see a screen something like that

 --------------------------------------------------------------------------------------------------

 This repo contains below set of files and Directories